Brazil central bank sells all currency swaps offered at auction

 SHANGHAI, April 8 China's top securities regulator urged listed companies to reward investors with cash dividends, vowing to punish stingy "iron roosters."

-RIO DE JANEIRO, July 19 Brazil's central bank said on Friday it sold all of the 20,000 traditional currency swaps offered at an auction designed to roll over expiring maturities.
+RIO DE JANEIRO, July 18 Brazil's central bank said on Thursday it sold all of the 20,000 traditional currency swaps offered at an auction to roll over expiring maturities, and announced another swap sale for Friday.

 The bank had offered the new swaps, maturing on Dec.
-2, 2013, to help roll over 114,300 contracts that will expire on Aug.
+2, 2013, to start rolling over 114,300 contracts that will expire on Aug.
 1. Traditional currency swaps are derivative contracts that provide investors with protection against a possible depreciation of the real.

+The real , which had weakened more than 0.5 percent early on Thursday, was little changed at 2.2244 per U.S. dollar after the central bank action.

 SHANGHAI, April 8 China's top securities regulator urged listed companies to reward investors with cash dividends, vowing to punish stingy "iron roosters."